SenerBimDev/BimTools/Readme.md

 ### Installation
 To install our application, follow these steps:

-1. Go to the "Releases" tab in this repository.
+1. Go to the [Releases tab](https://github.com/SnrBim/BimTools/releases) in this repository.
 2. Download the latest version of the application from the "Latest Release" section.
 3. Run the installer and follow the on-screen instructions.
 ### Updates